TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/BackendTemplateViewWithoutExtbase.rst

 Actions
 -------

-Now create a :php:`indexAction()` and assign variables to your view as you would normally do
+Now create an :php:`indexAction()` and assign variables to your view as you would normally do

 .. code-block:: php